 (Updated Sept.
 2021) August 2019 — People have many questions about Social Security, but the ones that come up most frequently are usually related to claiming benefits.
 They are confused or unsure about when they can claim, how much they will receive, spousal benefits (including those for divorced people), special filing strategies, etc. This article will go over some of those questions and, hopefully, provide helpful answers.
 The Social Security website also has great FAQs and other helpful information.

 When can I claim Social Security retirement benefits?
 Most people have a pretty good idea of the answer to this question – the earliest you can claim is age 62.
 The longer you wait to claim, the higher your benefit, up until age 70.

 What is my “Full Retirement Age” (FRA)?
 This is the age when you fully qualify for your Social Security benefits.
 For people born between 1943 and 1954 the FRA is age 66.
-For those born in 1955 or after, it increases two month per year until it reaches age 67 for those born in 1960 or later.
+For those born in 1955 or after, it increases two month per year until it reaches age 67 for those born in 1960 or later (2027 for them).
 Note that “Full” is not a very logical term, since if you delay collecting your benefits past your FRA you will get higher than “full” benefits anytime up to age 70.

 August 6, 2019 — Perhaps the most fundamental question you face in retirement is to move or not.
 You might be considering retiring from the midwest, for example, to the Sunbelt.
 Or from the suburbs to a city or active adult community.
 You decision might not mean moving far; perhaps just relocating to a more age-appropriate home in the area where you live now.
 Whatever you decide, we think that if you are going to do a good job of retiring, you need to answer the question.